Azure/azure-iot-remote-monitoring/Docs/local-deployment.md

 ## Local deployment IoT services

 The build.cmd script in the repository builds the solution code and also deploys the required IoT services to your Azure subscription.
 Local deployment creates the following:
-* IotHub - S1
+* IotHub - S2
 * DocumentDB - Standard
 * Storage - Standard GRS
-* Servicebus namespace/Eventhub
+* Servicebus namespace/ 1 Eventhub - Basic throughput unit
 * 3 Stream Analytics jobs

 ## Steps for local deployment
 1. Use your Git client to pull the latest version of the solution from this repository.
-2. Open a **Developer Command Prompt for VS2013 as an Administrator**
+2. Open a **Developer Command Prompt for Visual Studio 2013 (or 2015) as an Administrator**
 3. Navigate to the repository root directory.
 4. Run `build.cmd local`